Skip to main content

 --organization-id

 The organization to create this simulation in.
 The specified org must have access to the agent.
 If you do not provide a value and do not have SNOWGLOBE_ORG_ID specified either in .snowglobe/config.rc or via an environment variable, you will be prompted to interactively select an organization.
-You can interactively configure a default organization beforehand with the snowglobe-connect select-organization command.
+You can interactively configure a default organization beforehand with the snowglobe select-organization command.